jam14d/NeuroMRI/README.md

 You can run everything in Google Colab, which provides free access to a GPU and a Python environment.

-For local, create and activate a virtual environment, then install the required dependencies:
+For local -- create and activate a virtual environment, then install the required dependencies:

 ```bash
 python3.9 -m venv ~/venv-metal